davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.rec/index.md

 	 > [100, 200, 300]
 	 ```

-2. (Easy) Write a static method, `void printPrimeFactors(int x)` that prints all prime factors of the given integer.
+2. (Easy) Write a static method, `public static void printPrimeFactors(int x)` that prints all prime factors of the given integer.
 If your code is working, it should list all prime integers such that their product is equal to `x`. **Hint:** Any value of `x` that is less than 2 by definition does not have any prime factors.
 Otherwise, start by finding the smallest integer greater than 1 that divides evenly into `x` and print it ... (what should happen to `x` now?)

 	 ```java
    System.out.println("Prime factors of 0");